kubicodes/Backtracking-Sudoku-Solver-with-Python/README.md

-# Backtrack-Sudoku-Solver-with-Python
+# Backtracking Sudoku Solver with Python
-A backtrack algorithm to solve Sudoku Table written in Python
+A backtracking algorithm to solve Sudoku Table written in Python